NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 PIDS: The number of processes or threads the container has created.
 ```
 * **docker rename <CURRENT_NAME> <NEW_NAME>** rename a container
+* **docker --privileged** flag grants a container root capabilities and unrestricted access to all devices on the host system.
+Mounting /dev: The container can access and mount all devices on the host, including disk devices.
+Capabilities: The container gains all capabilities available on the host, including CAP_SYS_ADMIN for modifying kernel parameters and overriding security policies.
+Cgroups: The cgroup restrictions enforced by the device cgroup controller are lifted, giving the container access to all devices on the host.
+Privileged mode is primarily intended for debugging and running nested Docker instances (Docker-in-Docker) but should be avoided in production environments due to the significant security risks involved
 ******************************

 ### Docker storage and File systems